wix-incubator/react-native-controllers/README.md

   title: "New Screen", // nav bar title of the pushed screen (optional)
   component: "PushedScreen", // the unique ID registered with AppRegistry.registerComponent (required)
   passProps: {}, // simple serializable object that will pass as props to the pushed component (optional)
+  style: {}, // style the navigation bar for the pushed screen (optional, see "Styling Navigation" below)
-  animated: true // does the push have a transition animation (optional, default true) });
+  animated: true, // does the push have a transition animation (optional, default true)
+  backButtonTitle: "Back" // override the nav bar back button title for the pushed screen (optional) });
 ```